-For much of the its life, the company headquarters was at 1133 North Market Street, the avenue shown below.
+For much of the its life, the company headquarters was at 1133 North Market Street, the avenue shown above.
 The building originally had been erected by Franzheim for his liquor trade.
 Three stories tall, the structure had room for the Kraus’ business office, storage for foreign and domestic wines, and space for Pennsylvania Rye and Kentucky sour mash whiskey.
 The Kraus’ vault had capacity for 80,000 gallons of spirits.

 The building also allowed the Kraus brothers to blend and bottle whiskeys onsite for their wholesale trade, packaging whiskey in large ceramic jugs with the Kraus name stenciled in cobalt.
 For their retail brands, sold in quart and flask sizes, the brothers used glass bottles with paper labels.

 For the next dozen years after 1881 the Kraus’ liquor business grew apace as the three brothers contributed their talent and energy.
 Then Charles unexpectedly died in January 1893, not long before his 55th birthday.
 A few months after his passing, Samuel died.
 Although the official cause of his death was pneumonia, the lingering effects of his war wounds had claimed his life.
 His share of the firm went to his wife, Rebeca, who is said to have “retained her husband’s interest in the liquor business.”